Aston Merrygold

-Aston Iain Merrygold (born 13 February 1988) is a British singer, songwriter, actor, dancer and television presenter.
+Aston Iain Merrygold (born 13 February 1988) is a British singer-songwriter, dancer, actor and television presenter.
 He is known for being a member of the British boy band JLS, who were the runners-up to Alexandra Burke in the fifth series of The X Factor.
 As part of the group he achieved five number one singles on the UK singles chart and a number one album on the UK Albums Chart.
 As of December 2013, JLS had sold over 10 million records before disbanding in 2013 and reuniting in 2020.
 In 2013, he became a judge on the British dance talent show Got to Dance.

 Merrygold worked on his debut solo album Showstopper for a planned mid-2016 release, but it remains unreleased.
 The lead single of the album, "Get Stupid" was released on 24 July 2015 and reached number ten on the ARIA Charts and was certified Platinum.
 In August 2017, he was announced as a contestant for the fifteenth series of Strictly Come Dancing, and was controversially eliminated on 5 November 2017, coming in tenth place.
 Merrygold has also appeared in television series including Fun Song Factory and Almost Never.

 In 2024, Merrygold starred in the UK tour of The Wizard of Oz as the Tin Man, and reprised the role in the West End at the Gillian Lynne Theatre.